veganpolice/liquid-philanthrophy/docs/product/product-sketch.md

 # Liquid Philanthropy - Product Sketch

-/donate cryptocurrency to a portfolio of charities chosen by you and your trusted friends/
+_donate cryptocurrency to a portfolio of charities chosen by you and your trusted friends_

 ## Overview